tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 As you'll see shortly, each step in a Tinkerbell workflow is referred to as an Action Image, and is simply a Docker image.
 Before you move ahead, let's pull down the image that will be used in the example workflow.
-Tinkerbell uses Docker registry to host images locally, so pull down the ["Hello World" docker image](https://hub.docker.com/_/hello-world/) and push it to the registry.
+Tinkerbell uses Docker registry to host images locally, so pull down the [Hello World] docker image and push it to the registry.

 Let's trust the SSL certs of the registry container.